EnvisionStaking/Casper-CSharp-SDK/README.md

 /// <param name="signAlgorithm">The signature algorith.
 You can use either ed25519 or secp256k1 algorithm.
 The algorithm should macth the keys provided</param>
 var result = casperClient.DeployService.Transfer(amount, fromAccount, toAccountKey, id, @"keys\Ed25519_Test_public_key.pem", @"keys\Ed25519_Test_secret_key.pem", SignAlgorithmEnum.ed25519);
 ```
+> In case you want to make the deploy to Json you can use the method TransferToJson
 ### Delegate Tokens
 This method Delegate tokens to a Validator
 This operation uses the ExecutableDeployItem StoredContractByHash